 Pumpkin seeds have been found to be high in omega 3 fatty acids, which have beneficial anti-inflammatory effects.
 Pumpkin seeds are also used as a natural remedy for parasites such as tapeworms and roundworms.
 Cucurbitin, an amino acid found in pumpkin seeds, acts as a natural de-worming agent.

-Pumpkin seeds have also been found to benefit those with benign prostatic hyperplasia, and according to Healthy Pets, almost every male dog 9 years and older suffers from
+Pumpkin seeds have also been found to benefit those with benign prostatic hyperplasia, and according to Healthy Pets, almost every male dog 9 years and older suffers from that issue.

 Pumpkin seeds also help dislodge kidney stones.
 Plus, the extracted oils of pumpkin seeds are beneficial to the urinary tract.